AnaadiAI/kalanjiyam/docs/installation.rst

 Installation
 ============

-This guide will show you how to install Ambuda and its dependencies.
+This guide will show you how to install Kalanjiyam and its dependencies.
 By the end of this guide, you'll have a working devserver that contains the same texts and data as our production server.